SquareGPS/navixy-api/docs/backend-api/guides/data-retrieval/sensor-data.md

 #### Mapping nominal sensor values (`identity`)

 Virtual sensors in Navixy also allow for custom definitions of received values, making them ideal for scenarios where predefined sets of nominal values (or strings) are used.
-You can map nominal input values into predefined output values using the `identity` type of a virtual sensor.
+You can map nominal input values into predefined output values using the `identity` type of virtual sensor.

 **Applications:**